Finding Inner Peace: My Journey Through Anxiety

 “We fight?
 We run?
 We faint?
 What’s the vibe?”

-And then comes the behaviour part — the stuff we do to feel safer:
+Then comes the behaviour part—the stuff we do to feel safer:

 Avoiding situations or people